meyeringn/climate-burden-index/about-the-author.md

 # About the Author

-**Nick Meyering** is a civic technologist, Disabled transit advocate, and public policy practitioner based in Philadelphia, PA.
+**Nico Meyering** is a civic technologist, Disabled transit advocate, and public policy practitioner based in Philadelphia, PA.

 -----